 - Hunt SA, Abraham WT, Chin MH, et al; 2009 Focused update incorporated into the ACC/AHA 2005 Guidelines for the Diagnosis and Management of Heart Failure in Adults A Report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines Developed in Collaboration With the International Society for Heart and Lung Transplantation.
 J Am Coll Cardiol.
 2009 Apr 14;53(15):e1-e90.

-- Roalfe AK, Mant J, Doust JA, et al; Development and initial validation of a simple clinical decision tool to predict Eur J Heart Fail.
+- Roalfe AK, Mant J, Doust JA, et al; Development and initial validation of a simple clinical decision tool to predict the presence of heart failure in primary care: the MICE (Male, Infarction, Crepitations, Edema) rule.
+Eur J Heart Fail.
 2012 Jun 19.

 - Acute heart failure: diagnosis and management in adults; NICE Quality Standard, December 2015